saaranganand/saaranganand/README.md

 # Hey, I'm Saarang.
 Welcome to my Github! 🙋‍♂️
-Whether you want to ask me something about my stuff or you would rather chat, reach out to me via:
+Whether you want to ask me something about my stuff or you simply want to chat, reach out to me via:

   &nbsp;
 <a href="mailto:saaranganand2013@gmail.com">